cfpb/design-system/docs/pages/links.md

           <span class="a-link_text">Default jump link</span>
               {% include icons/right.svg %}
           </a>
+      - variation_is_deprecated: false
-      - variation_name: Jump link with icon on left
+        variation_name: Jump link with icon on left
         variation_description: Jump links can also have icons before the text, like icon links.
         variation_code_snippet: |-
           <a class="a-link